Pallivet London vet

 It is important that you are comfortable (as possibly can be under such difficult and emotional circumstances) with your decision.
 You will not be under any obligation to proceed with euthanasia if not necessary, or to engage in a lengthy consultation when it is clear that euthanasia is required.

-We offer extended appointment times if you require more time for a detailed discussion about your pet’s health (this may be the case if you have not had prior end-of-life discussions with a vet) or if you are unsure about and struggling a lot with the decision and whether euthanasia is the right thing that day.
-We allocate 1 hour for our euthanasia appointments, but can offer 1 ½ to 2 hour appointments for those who would value extra time at the visit.
+We offer extended appointment times if you require more time for a detailed discussion about your pet’s health.
+This may be the case if you have not had prior end-of-life discussions with a vet, or your pet has not seen a vet for the current health or quality-of-life issue, or if you are particularly struggling with and unsure with the decision and whether euthanasia is the right thing that day.
+We allocate 1 hour for our euthanasia appointments, but can offer extended appointments for those who would value extra time at the visit.
+If you think you would like or need extra time, please let us know.

 1. Consent Form and Payment

-After the decision to euthanase your pet has been confirmed, you will be asked to sign a consent form.
-Your consent gives permission to euthanase your pet and indicates your choice for body aftercare.
+After the decision to euthanise your pet has been confirmed, you will be asked to sign a consent form.
+Your consent gives permission to euthanise your pet and indicates your choice for body aftercare.

 Payment for services are usually taken at this time.